-This book investigates the nature and phenomena of interruption in ways, which have relevance for contemporary dramatherapy practice.
-It is a timely contribution amidst an ‘Age of Interruption’ and examines how dramatherapists might respond with agency and discernment in personal, professional and cultural contexts.
+This book investigates the nature and phenomena of interruption in ways that have relevance for contemporary dramatherapy practice.
+It is a timely contribution amidst an ‘age of interruption’ and examines how dramatherapists might respond with agency and discernment in personal, professional and cultural contexts.

 This book will be of interest to students, arts therapists, scholars and practitioners, who are concerned with the nature of interruption and how dramatherapy can oﬀer a means of active engagement.